TradeStation Review

 • OSO (order sends other)

-Upcoming earnings releases are displayed under the Events tab on the Markets page.
-However, the app does not support mobile check deposit or live streaming video news.
+Upcoming earnings releases are shown under the Events tab, which is found on the Markets page.
+Unfortunately, the app still doesn’t offer mobile check deposit or live streaming video news.

 Desktop Program